gromacs/gromacs/docs/gmxapi/userguide/install.rst

 |Gromacs| CMake hints
 ~~~~~~~~~~~~~~~~~~~~~

-If you have multiple builds of GROMACS distinguished by suffixes
+If you have multiple builds of |Gromacs| distinguished by suffixes
 (e.g. *_d*, *_mpi*, etcetera), or if you need to provide extra hints to :command:`pip`
-about the software tools that were used to build GROMACS, you can specify a
+about the software tools that were used to build |Gromacs|, you can specify a
 CMake "hints" file by including a ``-C <initial-cache>`` option with your ``CMAKE_ARGS``.
 (For more information, read about the ``-C``
 `command line option <https://cmake.org/cmake/help/latest/manual/cmake.1.html#options>`__